jamesrharwood/srqr/items/data_analysis.md

 Describe which members of the research team are involved in data analysis and what perspective(s) they bring to the analysis.

-If software was used to assist with data analysis^[e.g., used to apply codes after the final coding scheme was developed; to extract coded passages for further synthesis and identification of themes; or to identify passages with key words], describe how it was used.
-Simply stating that software was used is insufficient.
+If software was used to assist with data analysis, describe how it was used.
+Simply stating that software was used is insufficient (see [below](#software)).

 ## Why readers need this information

 Techniques used for data analysis will depend on the paradigm, approach, and/or data collection methods selected by the researchers.
 Correspondingly, authors should be as transparent as possible about the analytic process so that readers can follow the logic of inquiry from the research question(s) to the analysis and findings.

+## Units of analysis {#units-of-analysis}

+In qualitative research, the unit of analysis is not necessarily the same as the unit of sampling (e.g., individual participants or events).
+Instead, some approaches use specific events as the unit of analysis, such as mentions of a particular topic or experience, or observations of a particular behaviour or phenomenon, while others use groups rather than individual group participants.
+This specification has implications for how the data are organized and analysed as well as the inferences drawn from the data.

+## Memoing

+In some approaches researchers use memoing or bracketing to make their reflections, interpretations, and links among passages explicit and more transparent to others.

+## Software {#software}

+As an example of how software can be used during analysis, imagine software for coding text.
+This software could be used to apply codes after the final coding scheme was developed; to extract coded passages for further synthesis and identification of themes; or to identify passages with key words.

 ## Examples